 “I want to be at the station by 2:30”.
-Mr Fluskey looked at me with exasperation, “The train doesn’t go until 3:55”!
-Well, it is better to be safe than sorry though right!? “if we miss this train, there isn’t another one for a week”, I quipped.
+Mr Fluskey looked at me with exasperation, “The Trans-Siberian train doesn’t go until 3:55”!
+Well, it is better to be safe than sorry though right!?
+“If we miss this train, there isn’t another one for a week”, I quipped.
 Thus, our Tran-Siberian epic fail began.

 I was going to name this post How Our Trans-Siberian Trip Went Off the Rails, but I thought it may alarm people unnecessarily.